Social & Emotional Growth

 Kossouth Bradford '87

 Kossouth provides social-emotional counseling to students around academic, social and family issues.
-He is a leader in school diversity initiatives and co-advises the student club F-STAND (Foote Students Against Negativity and Discrimination).
+He is a leader in school diversity initiatives and co-advises the student club F-STAND (Foote Students Together Against Negativity and Discrimination).
 Kossouth is a licensed clinical social worker and maintains a private clinical practice working with children, adults and families.